 Time to get a life.
-Back in March 2012, I was invited on Kiss 92 to do a four-week series on work-life balance.
+A while back, I was invited on Kiss 92 to do a four-week series on work-life balance.
 Work-life balance is getting much attention locally as many Singaporeans are having serious problems achieving it, and I believe it’s the case in other modernized societies as well.

 If you have been spending your days behind closed doors whether because of work or because you don’t have any or many friends, here are 7 tips to get out there and get a life:

 1. Meet-up Groups

 Meetup.com is an awesome site to find meetup groups no matter where you are from.
-They have groups from hiking, to vegetarian, to writing, to photography, to entrepreneurship, to parenting, to expat meetups, to zumba, to singles dating, to frisbee, to tarot and more.
+They have groups from hiking, to writing, to photography, to entrepreneurship, to parenting, to expat meetups, to zumba, to singles dating, to frisbee, to tarot and more.
 99.9% of the meetups are free to join; occasionally there are one or two that requires a $5 to $10 entry fee to cover the event charge.

 It’s impossible not to find a group that falls in your area of interest, but in the event that happens, you can create your own group at a an affordable cost which can be shared among the members who joined thereafter.

 Meetup was how I found my first vegetarian friends actually.
-When I became vegetarian in 2008, I wanted to make new vegetarian friends, so I joined The Singapore Vegetarian Meetup.
+When I adopted a vegetarian diet in 2008, I wanted to make new vegetarian friends, so I joined a Singapore vegetarian meet-up group.
 I became connected with a whole group of vegetarians, along with people who are not vegetarians but enjoy the vegetarian way of life.

-I don’t go to the meetup anymore since I’m fully on board on the vegetarian way of life.
-But the meetup served its purpose because it connected me to other vegetarians at a time when I was looking for support in this new lifestyle.
-Today, I’m still in touch with some of the people I met there.
+I don’t go to the meetup anymore, but the meetup served its purpose as it connected me to other vegetarians at a time when I was looking for support in this habit.

 2. Volunteer Work